What happens when you force your way to the higher notes?

 What is happening here?

-However, when we drive excess air pressure at the larynx, we aren’t adjusting the vocal folds directed, but we are physically forcing this tilt (and therefore pitch) adjustment to occur.
+When we drive excess air pressure at the larynx, we aren’t adjusting the vocal folds directed, but we are physically forcing the abovementioned tilt (and therefore pitch) adjustment to occur.
 It’s a little like how a harmonica player bends the reeds inside the harmonica.
 By blowing with significantly more air pressure than normal, the reed doesn’t oscillate at its natural self-determined frequency, but is distorted to hit a higher pitch.

 Singing higher notes is not power-lifting